wakeupmrwes/cd-demo/site/_posts/2017-02-01-my-test-post.markdown

 ---
 layout: post
-title:  "Welcome to the HSBC Continuous Delivery demonstration!"
+Welcome to the second HSBC demo
 categories: demo
 ---